J. Max Rosen

 • Former officers of a bankrupt entity in successfully achieving dismissal on the pleadings of breach of fiduciary duty claims brought by the company’s Trustee on statute of limitations grounds.

-• Representing GEICO in numerous cases across the country, including:
+• Representing GEICO in numerous cases across the country as national coordinating counsel, including:

 • A lawsuit pending in Nevada federal court stemming from a $65 million arbitration award issued against GEICO’s insured.